hzget/hzget.github.io/ml_tech/split_data_set.md

 then deploy the model to the production system again.
 We may still find that it performs badly on the production system.

 What happened?
-The model overfits both the training data set and the test data set!
+***The model overfits both the training data set and the test data set!***

 To resolve the issue, we can split the training data into two
-parts: one part is used to train the model and then generalize the model to the other part.
+parts: one part is used to train the model wheares the other part is used to "validate" the performance.
 The process is called cross-validation and the second part is called validation data set.
-We can try different training/validation sets, train different models and different hyperparameters and select the best model.
+We can try different training/validation sets, train different models and different hyperparameters and finally select the best model.

-We can deem that there's no overfitting issue now.
+If the selected model performs well on both training data set and validation data set, we can believe that the overfitting issue does not exist now.
+Otherwise, we shall find a way to fix the issue during cross-validation until we get an accepted result.
-And then generalize the model to the test set.
+Then generalize the model to the test set.

+In summary,

+* training data: train the model
+* validation data is used for cross-validation:
+  * find the best model with fine-tuned hyperparameter(s)
+  * check overfitting and underfitting issue
+* test data set: test the performance

 ## split data set to training data set and test data set